TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 4. Profit!
 Run arbitrary commands.

 But for this to work, the container needs to be running `sshd` (or some program which handles SSH connections) and port 22 needs to be exposed.

+There are other ways to escalate ourselves to remote code execution (RCE).
+If the web server processes templates, then we can write a template which abuses template functions to run system commands.
+For example, if the web server was in PHP, we could upload a zip containing a webshell such as `<?php system($_GET["cmd"]); ?>`.
 {% endalert %}

 #### DIY: Build your own Zip Slip payload!

+{% details "With Python", "open" %}
-The easiest way is to use the Python `zipfile` module:
+The easiest way is to use Python's `zipfile` module:

 ```python
 import zipfile